WuchiOnline/ThrowAssist/README.md

 # License

-Wuchi's Throwing Algorithm is licensed under the MIT License.
+Wuchi's Throwing Assist is licensed under the MIT License.